The application window for the 2022-2023 Fulbright Foreign Student Program is now open through March 8, 2021.

 - Commitment to return to Niger after the training and serve your country

-- Preference will be given to candidates who have not studied in the U.S.
+- Preference will be given to candidates who have not already studied in the United States.

 Fields of Study